"The U.S. Food and Drug Administration (FDA) continues its investigation of acute hepatitis illnesses linked to products labeled OxyElite Pro.

 - a hemoglobin blood cell disorder such as sickle-cell anemia or thalassemia;

-- if you are a man and your female sexual partner is pregnant.
+- if you are pregnant, or if you are a man and your sexual partner is pregnant.

 - lung disease;